Camellia sinensis: Health effects

-Although health benefits have been assumed throughout the history of using tea as a common beverage, no high-quality evidence shows that tea confers significant benefits.
-In clinical research over the early 21st century, tea has been studied extensively for its potential to lower the risk of human diseases, but none of this research is conclusive as of 2017.
+Green tea has been consumed for health purposes for thousands of years and is currently promoted for various health benefits though scientific studies show mixed results, with some evidence suggesting modest effects in certain populations; the United States Food and Drug Administration has approved a specific green tea extract ointment for treating genital warts.
+Black tea is rated by the Natural Medicines Comprehensive Database of Natural Standard as likely effective for improving mental alertness, possibly effective for conditions like low blood pressure, heart attack risk, osteoporosis, ovarian cancer, and Parkinson's disease, possibly ineffective for various cancers and diabetes, and lacks sufficient evidence for other uses.

 Biosynthesis of caffeine

-Caffeine, a molecule produced in C. sinensis, functions as a secondary metabolite and acts as a natural pesticide: it can paralyze and kill herbivorous insects feeding on the plant.
+Fresh leaves contain about 4% caffeine, as well as related compounds including theobromine.
+Caffeine functions as a secondary metabolite and acts as a natural pesticide: it can paralyze and kill herbivorous insects feeding on the plant.
 Caffeine is a purine alkaloid and its biosynthesis occurs in young tea leaves and is regulated by several enzymes.
-The biosynthetic pathway in C. sinensis differs from other caffeine-producing plants such as coffee or guayusa.
+The biosynthetic pathway in C. sinensis is similar to other caffeine-producing plants such as coffee or guayusa.
 Analysis of the pathway was carried out by harvesting young leaves and using reverse transcription PCR to analyze the genes encoding the major enzymes involved in synthesizing caffeine.
 The gene TCS1 encodes caffeine synthase.
 Younger leaves feature high concentrations of TCS1 transcripts, allowing more caffeine to be synthesized during this time.
 Dephosphorylation of xanthosine-5'-monophosphate into xanthosine is the committed step for the xanthosines entering the beginning of the most common pathway.
 A sequence of reactions turns xanthosine (9β-D-ribofuranosylxanthine) into 7-methylxanthosine, then 7-methylxanthine, then theobromine (3,7-dimethylxanthine), and finally into caffeine (1,3,7-trimethylxanthine).